rgriscom/Elicited-Linguistic-Data-Wrangler/README.md

 * .flextext - Currently only the non-parsed text of .flextext files can be used as input text.

 ### Timecode Data Input
-* .csv - Each row in the data should include one column with a start time in ms and another column with an end time in ms
+* .csv - The first column of data should include the start times for each segment, and the second column should include the end times.
-* .TextGrid - The timecode data for all non-empty segments are used as input timecode.
+* .TextGrid - The timecode data for either all non-empty segments or those with the specified sounding interval text are used as input timecode.
+If multiple tiers are present in the .TextGrid file, then all tiers should have the same start time and end time for each segment.
-* .eaf - Only .eaf files which include annotations with identical timecode are currently supported.
+* .eaf - The start time and end time for each annotation are used as input timecode.
+If multiple tiers are present in the .eaf file, then all tiers should have the same start time and end time for each segment.
-* .flextext - Currently only the non-parsed text of .flextext files can be used as input text.
+* .flextext - The start time and end time of each "phrase" in the .flextext are used as input timecode.

 ## Output